cakephp/docs/en/development/routing.rst

         ]
     );

-This is rather involved, but shows how powerful routes can be The URL supplied has four route elements.
+This is rather involved, but shows how powerful routes can be.
+The URL supplied has four route elements.
 The first is familiar to us: it's a default route element that tells CakePHP to expect a controller name.